marcelocd/folcrawler/README.md

 ```
 ## Crawlers
 ### Running them mannually
-To run the crawlers manually, you will need to open three  terminal tabs: one to run redis, another one to run sidekiq, and one to run the tasks.
+To run the crawlers manually, you will need to open three terminal tabs from the project repository: one to run redis, another one to run sidekiq, and one to run the tasks.
-(*Don't forget to run `rvm 3@folcrawler` in each terminal first!*)
+(*Don't forget to run `rvm 3@folcrawler` on each terminal before anything!*)

-Terminal A:
+On terminal A:
 ```
 $ redis-server
 ```